rpldy/react-uploady/README.md

 **The best place to get started is at our: [React-Uploady Documentation Website](https://react-uploady.netlify.app)**

-A great place to start is our [React-Uploady video series on Youtube](https://youtube.com/playlist?list=PLigk9hpU4jsqZM7Fr3DxThJ--hsFWG8xk).
+Another great place to learn about is React-Uploady our [video series on Youtube](https://youtube.com/playlist?list=PLigk9hpU4jsqZM7Fr3DxThJ--hsFWG8xk).

 We recommend checking out the [Uploady](packages/ui/uploady) README first to understand how to configure your uploads and how to access upload data (using the provided hooks or events).